ArmanZand/Pre-defined_Secret_Sharing/README.md

 This application can run as a server or client to create a network of players that participate in the pre-defined secret sharing.
 The project uses the following dependencies:
 - Protobuf
 - GNU MP

+The configs folder includes files that set the program's parameters, including automatically setting up connections and secret sharing parameters.